 Under the provisions of Statement of Financial Accounting Standards ("SFAS") No. 144, Accounting for the Impairment or Disposal of Long-Lived Assets, the Company monitors events and changes in circumstances that may require the Company to review the carrying value of its long-lived assets.
-The Company assesses the recoverability of its long-lived assets based on estimated undiscounted future operating cash flows.
-The assessment of the recoverability of long-lived assets will be impacted if estimated future operating cash flows are not achieved.
+The Company assesses whether an impairment of assets held and used may have occurred using undiscounted future operating cash flows.
+Impairments, if they occur, are measured using the fair value of the assets.
+The assessment of the recoverability of long-lived assets may be adversely impacted if estimated future operating cash flows are not achieved.

 The Company assesses the impairment of long-lived assets whenever events or changes in circumstances indicate that the carrying value of such assets may not be recoverable.
-Management believes the following circumstances are important indicators of potential impairment of such assets and, as a result, may trigger an impairment review:
+Among others, management believes the following circumstances are important indicators of potential impairment of such assets and, as a result, may trigger an impairment review: